-It was 1968, a time in America of civil unrest, love and flower power, psychedelic streets of Height Ashbury and Berkeley, the horrors of the Vietnam War, and the iniquities of the Mafia, when Mack Bolan, the Executioner was conceived in the mind of Don Pendleton.
+It was 1968, a time in America of civil unrest, love and flower power, psychedelic streets of Haight-Ashbury and Berkeley, the horrors of the Vietnam War, and the iniquities of the Mafia, when Mack Bolan, the Executioner was conceived in the mind of Don Pendleton.

 At the height of the Executioner success, many publishers and writers attempted to ride on the coattails of Don's success.
 Some succeeded.
 Others did not.
 In many of those books, what appeared to be missing were the elements that Don had so skillfully crafted with his presentation of his fictional hero.

 Within his Bolan stories are strong values, with an underlying theme of a higher morality that Bolan follows.
 More than once Don said about the Executioner novels, "My biggest job throughout writing the series was to keep faith with Bolan–that what he is doing is right.
 I wanted an enemy beyond redemption–an enemy that all civilized procedures had failed to put down.
 The Mafia was ready-made.
 They embodied all the evils of mankind."

 Don wrote the first novel in the series, War Against the Mafia out of his desire to express his discomfort with the reaction of many Americans to our soldiers who were dying for our country in the jungles of Vietnam and those coming home to outrageous verbal and physical abuse.
 So Mack Bolan became Don's symbolic statement.
 He also became every soldier's voice.
 Don created a heroic character in Bolan, a true hero who was dedicated to justice.
 The enemy that Bolan had to fight was no longer on the battlefields of Vietnam but right here on American soil, and that enemy was the Mafia.